FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/The Physical Layer.md

 - **multiplexing**: carray several signals over a single wire
 ### Baseband Transmission
 - positive voltage represent 1 bit and negative voltage represents 0 bit -> **Non-Return-to-Zero**
+- receiver maps signal samples to closes symbols
 ### Bandwidth Efficiency
-- we need a bandwidth of at least $B/2$ Hz when the bit tare is $B$ bits/sec
+- we need a bandwidth of at least $B/2$ Hz when the bit rate is $B$ bits/sec
 - use more than two signaling levels
 - use four voltages to send 2 bits at once as a single **symbol**
 - signal must be sufficiently strong to be distinguished correctly